Billing (Client projects only)

 Both fixed cost and hourly arrangements have upsides and downsides.
 We tend to prefer fixed cost when the scope of each phase of work can be reasonably grasped at the outset.
 Hourly arrangements offer the client the opportunity to control the final cost by making certain decisions during the process.
 When working hourly, it is important to contextualize the cost impact of any given choice the client is making.
 They should feel in control of where the final costs end up.

-For ongoing projects, we use:
+For ongoing projects, we default to our

-Managing Non-USD Currency
+Managing Non-USD Currency in Harvest

 Harvest projects do not yet support multiple currencies, which sucks!
 We primarily work in USD.
 If we do a project in Euro or CAD, the least confusing way is to enter the correct absolute amounts into Harvest, then make sure that the final invoices reflect the correct currency.
 Harvest can invoice in any currency.